-In cases when major liability claims are made against you.
+Major liability claims are made against you.

-Your policy will protect you if:
+As an illustration, your policy will protect you if:

-- You hurt or kill someone in a car accident;
+- You hurt or kill someone in a car accident

-- You do serious damage to someone else’s property; or
+- You do serious damage to someone else’s property or

-- You are sued for slander or libel.
+- You are sued for slander or libel

 - Legal defense fees